How to Become a General Contractor in Georgia

 Follow these steps, and you’ll be on your way to getting that coveted contracting license.

-All Georgia Contractors are required to carry either experience, education in a construction-related field, or a combination of both.
+All Georgia Contractors are required to have either experience, education in a construction-related field, or a combination of both, as mentioned above.
 If you are using your previous experience to qualify for a license in Georgia, you must meet the requirements for the license you are applying for:

 • General Contractor: Applicants must have received a baccalaureate degree from an accredited four-year college or university in engineering, architecture, construction management, building construction, or another field acceptable to the division.
 You can also qualify for the license with four years of experience in commercial construction if you do not have a degree.
 Applicants must submit at least one commercial project in which you as a supervisor had general oversight and primary management responsibility for the successful performance and completion of the project within five years of the date of the application.